On the computational hardness needed for quantum cryptography: Introduction

 Even further, it has been recently shown how to obtain commitments, oblivious transfer and general multiparty computation from a form of computational hardness that appears to be ``purely quantum'', in the sense that it does not appear to imply one way functions (or any equivalent formulation of computational hardness) --- not even ones against \emph{classical} attackers \cite{AQY21,morimae2021quantum}.
 Superficially, this new form of computational hardness, called {\em Pseudorandom States (PRS),} is a straightforward generalization of pseudorandom generators: it postulates the ability to efficiently generate quantum states that are hard to distinguish from a Haar-random state even when given multiple instances \cite{ji2018pseudorandom,BS19,BrakerskiS20}.
-However, this apparent similarity is deceiving: First, there are no relativizing constructions of one way functions from PRS \cite{Kretschmer21}.
-On the other hand, we do not know whether PRS are {\em essential} for realizing any of the above primitives.
+However this apparent similarity is deceiving; indeed, there are no relativizing constructions of one way functions from PRS \cite{Kretschmer21}.
 Also, in spite of initial attempts \cite{morimae2021quantum}, the celebrated classical equivalence between one-wayness and pseudorandomness does not appear to naturally generalize to the quantum setting, at least not with respect to PRS.
+Still, we do not know whether PRS are \emph{essential} for realizing any of the above cryptographic primitives.

 This leaves quantum cryptography devoid of a convenient form of ``foundational computational hardness'', namely a form of computational hardness that is both necessary for any meaningful computational security, and sufficient for realizing a large class of tasks.